nawawi/docket-cache/readme.txt

 = What is a RAM disk in Docket Cache? =
 A RAM disk is a representation of a hard disk using RAM resources, and it can take the form of a hardware device or a virtual disk.

 Docket Cache stores the cache as plain PHP files.
-To increase the performance or to make it close with in-memory solutions, you can use a RAM disk as cache directory.
+To increase the performance or to make it close to in-memory solutions, you can use a RAM disk as cache directory.

 This solution is not for shared hosting server.
 You need access to the server as root user.